-You can set up additional dashboards for customized views of the Admin UI.
+You can set up additional dashboards for customized views of the Admin UI, and you can embed external dashboards such as Kibana or Grafana, or other monitoring boards.

 + Create a New Dashboard

 To create a new dashboard, select Dashboards > New Dashboard.
 Enter a dashboard name and select whether this dashboard should be the default board that is displayed when you load the Admin UI.